 What are limiting beliefs?
-They are essentially assumed constraints Beliefs and assumptions affect what you do and how you think, thereby potentially limiting what you believe is possible.
+They are essentially assumed constraints.
+Beliefs and assumptions affect what you do and how you think, potentially limiting what you believe is possible.
 What you can do, think, or choose.
 So many of these are subconscious or out of our awareness.
+Elephants trained for circuses historically have been chained up as infants.
+They try to move beyond the chain's reach without success, over and over.
+They finally stop challenging it, even though those chains would be powerless as full-grown creatures.

-Ask a friend or trusted colleague – what might you be missing or not thinking of that would be so freeing and rewarding to include.
+Ask a friend or trusted colleague – what might you be missing or not thinking of that could be freeing and rewarding to include.

-It’s easy to have assumptions about any type of practice.
+Get coached.
+It’s easy to make assumptions about any practice.
 I was coaching one senior who would not consider an offer because he would always be on call for his patients.
 I asked him a few questions, and he realized he had engrained assumptions associated with the phrase “on call.”
 All call is not created equal.
-He actually was missing many facts.
-He needed to ask how often the partners get phone calls after hours, what those phone calls actually entailed, what the process was for vacation, and what if he wanted to have a couple of drinks one night.
-I took calls for all of my patients in one practice for six years.
-I was called three times, that I remember.
-It usually entailed “try this and if not improved, then call in the morning for a same-day appointment (or go to the emergency room), and cross-coverage was easy and collegial if I didn’t want even the potential for one of those calls.
+He was missing many facts.
+He needed to ask how often the partners get phone calls after hours, what those calls entailed, what the process was for vacation, and what if he wanted to have a couple of drinks one night.
+I took calls for all my patients 24/7 in one practice for six years.
+I was called three times, as far as I remember.
+It usually entailed “try this and if not improved, then call in the morning for a same-day appointment (or go to the emergency room), and cross-coverage was accessible and collegial if I didn’t want the potential for one of those calls due to vacation or a special event.

 I once made one of my quirky little videos about limiting beliefs; if you find it helpful – you’re welcome to watch it.